Purdue-CS193/homework-0-rithvikthiagu/index.md

 - The class pace is comfortable enough to learn and practice without much stress
 - The homework is very detailed with its instructions, making it easy to follow
-- The TA's are very helpful
+- The TA's are very helpful and explain the lessons thoroughly

 1. Numbered
 2. List